SydneyWalter2004/SydneyWalter2004/README.md

-- 👋 Hi, I’m @SydneyWalter2004
+- 👋 Hi, my name is Sydney Walter
-- 👀 I’m interested in ...
-DIYs, thrift-flipping, weight training, Rick and Morty, modded minecraft.
+- 👀 I’m interested in ... three.js, HTML, CSS, Python, and
 - 🌱 I’m currently learning ...
-C# and HTML
+Python and JavaScript
-- 💞️ I’m looking to collaborate on ...
-Not sure yet!
-Small practice projects? :)
+- 💞️ I’m always looking to collaborate - I love all things front-end
 - 📫 How to reach me ... sydneywalter@proton.me

 <!---